 LIRA accounts can be professionally managed, or you can open one yourself from most of the major banks and investment brokers in Canada, like a self-directed Questrade LIRA.

-Similar to an RRSP, funds in a LIRA can be invested and grow tax-free until retirement.
+Similar to a Registered Retirement Savings Plan (RRSP), funds in a LIRA can be invested and grow tax-free until retirement.
 Unlike an RRSP, once you’ve transferred your pension funds into a LIRA, you cannot make additional contributions.

 When you retire, you can convert your LIRA to a pension fund or annuity and withdraw it for retirement income.

-Most of the regulations around LIRAs are set at a provincial level, so it’s recommended to speak with a financial advisor to figure out what you need to keep in mind.
+Most of the regulations around LIRAs are set at a provincial level, so you should speak with a financial advisor to learn more.

 How taxes work with a LIRA

-A LIRA account has very similar tax rules as an RRSP.
+A LIRA account has very similar tax rules as a RRSP.

-The major difference is the money you transfer from your company plan to your LIRA isn’t tax deductible, which means you won’t score some nice savings on your tax return that year.
+The major difference is that the money you transfer from your company plan to your LIRA isn't tax-deductible, which means you won't score some nice savings on your tax return that year.

 Withdrawing from your LIRA